pentium3/EXCITED/crawler/README.md

-#A distributed sample crawler baed on scrapy-redis
+#A distributed crawler baed on scrapy-redis

 ##Required Lib: